sobstel/sobstel.github.com/hydropuzzle/privacy-policy.md

 *This policy effective October 7, 2018*

-I'm committed to protecting your privacy and collecting only the minimum amount of info needed to provide our software and services — referred to as “Services”.
+I'm committed to protecting your privacy and collecting only the minimum amount of info needed to provide my software and services — referred to as “Services”.
 Your use of the Services indicates you agree to this policy.

 ### Terms

 As used in this policy, "Personal Info" is data that can identify a particular person.

-**Our Services don't collect any of your Personal Info**.
+**My Services don't collect any of your Personal Info**.

 I may request your email address to communicate with you.
 This info is used only as you'd expect and deleted upon request.
-Optionally, you may choose to provide your email address and communicate with us via email.
+Optionally, you may choose to provide your email address and communicate with me via email.

 ### Changes to this policy